Executive Residence: Family Dining Room and Chief Usher's Office

 As originally constructed, north of the Cross Hall was a Public Dining Room, a Porter's Lodge between the dining room and entrance hall, and a narrow, winding Private Stair.
 When the White House was rebuilt in 1817, the Public Dining Room became the Private Dining Room.
 The room was partitioned to make it smaller, and the western third of the room turned into a pantry.
 President James Monroe gave State Dinners in the Private Dining Room from 1817 to 1825, and subsequent presidents used it as a formal dining room for the first family or as a space for official but small events.
 By 1849 it was used primarily as a ladies' receiving room, a function it retained as late as 1865.

 During the White House's 1902 renovation, the pantry received a mezzanine to increase its utility.
 To the Family Dining Room were added a vaulted ceiling, faux paneling, and a frieze featuring Neoclassical designs.
 The frieze was broken by the high windows in the north wall, but the windows were lowered in 1961 and the frieze allowed to continue unbroken around the entire room.
 The faux paneling was also removed at this time, and the walls painted yellow.
 The Family Dining Room underwent its first significant renovation since the Kennedy years in 2015.
-First Lady Michelle Obama had the room painted a light grey, and the decor, furniture, rug, and artwork now reflect a mid-20th century modern look.
+First Lady Michelle Obama had the room painted a light gray, and the decor, furniture, rug, and artwork now reflect a mid-20th century modern look.

 The area immediately to the east of the Family Dining Room, tucked against the Entrance Hall, was originally service space.
 A porter's "lodge" (work and storage space) occupied the northern two-thirds of the space, while a narrow, sharping winding back stairs allowed servants to access the second floor.
 By 1801, the porter's space had become a generic workroom.
 It was made into a porter's lodge again in 1825.
 It retained this use as late as 1865.
 The renovation of 1902 moved the servants' staircase into the center of this area, creating a corridor on the north and west sides and a small closet to the south.
 After the 1948-to-1952 gutting and restoration of the White House, the northern space became the chief usher's office.
 It continued to retain this layout as of 2010.